 “Thank you for all you’ve done.
-You’ve changed my life,” he said reaching for my right hand while making appreciative eye contact.
+You’ve changed my life,” he said, reaching for my right hand while making appreciative eye contact.
 I started to say something in response, unaware that he wasn’t quite finished with his initial comment and accidentally cut him off as a result.

-“You’re quite…,” I blurted out before he overrode me with the continuation of his initial comment.
-“And I will never write again,” he said with the conclusion of his initial statement.
+“You’re quite…”I blurted before he overrode me with the continuation of his initial comment.
+“And I will never write again.” he said.

 As I am sure you can imagine, I was totally taken aback by what he had shared.
 For this man, in my opinion, was easily the most devoted of would-be authors in my class.
 He had an array of worldly literary agents dying to represent his first book but he was quitting.